alexirpan/alexirpan.github.io/_posts/2016-01-27-deepmind-go.markdown

 This is huge.
 This is the kind of thing that makes people want to do research.

 The one dream of anybody in ML is unsupervised learning.
-It's harder, but it's so much cooler, and the potential feels unbounded.
+It's very hard, but it's so much cooler when it works, and the potential of unsupervised learning feels unbounded.
 Supervised learning will always be held back in part by whether there's a large enough labeled dataset to capture all the information for a problem.
+Labels need to be provided by humans, so constructing large datasets takes a lot of manpower.

-By constrast, unsupervised learning is held back by the sheer difficulty of learning when you don't know what the answer's supposed to be.
+By constrast, unsupervised learning is held back only by the sheer difficulty of learning when you don't know what the answer is supposed to be.
 This is an idea problem, not a dataset problem.
 It's easy to get more unsupervised data; just look around the world more!